CalPolyFSAE/MKELibrary/doc/main.md

 MKELibrary contains all of the prerequisites for building a program to run on an MKE1xF microcontroller.
 In addition to low-level software adapted from the SDK, MKELibrary includes a number of libraries which can be used to simplify hardware interaction.

+## Other stuff you should read

+`new.md`: contains information on setting up new projects

 ## How to use a library

 For every hardware library you use in your program, you need to begin with some initial setup.
 Here, the CAN library is used as an example.